 - 1 tablespoons extra virgin olive oil

 - 2 teaspoons kosher salt

 - a few turns of fresh ground pepper

 Pre-heat oven to 400 degrees

 Pour the milk over the panko bread crumbs in a large bowl and stir until liquid is absorbed.
-Add ground chicken, chopped onion, minced garlic, all of the herbs, the beaten eggs, olive oil, lemon zest & juice, and salt & pepper.
+Add ground chicken, chopped onion, minced garlic, all of the herbs, the feta, the beaten eggs, olive oil, lemon zest & juice, and salt & pepper.
 Mix well until all of the ingredients are combined.
 Shape about 3 tablespoons of the chicken into a balls (this is a messy process – a little water on your hands helps the chicken from sticking) and put on a baking sheet lined with foil and coated with non-stick cooking spray.
 Bake for about 20-25 minutes, turning them over half way through (test at 20 min to see if they are done on the inside).
 A minute under the broiler gives them a little more golden color…just don’t walk away!
 Serve with tzatziki sauce.